JesseRhoads/dmr-id-csv/README.md

 See the country_map in the fix_country method.

 ### Installation/Requirements
 This script requires Python 3, pycountry, and us.
 See requirements.txt.
-You can install using pip.
+You can install the requirements using pip or other packager.
+I did not take the time to make a package for this script, use it as-is.